‘Teen Mom OG’: Ryan Edwards’ Pregnant Wife, Mackenzie Standifer, Poses With A Swan In A Red Bikini

-Ryan Edwards may be in the midst of a number of legal issues but that hasn’t stopped his wife, Mackenzie Standifer from enjoying her pregnancy.
+Ryan Edwards may be in the midst of a number of legal issues but that hasn’t stopped his wife, Mackenzie Standifer, from enjoying her pregnancy.

 According to a report from OK!
-Magazine on May 23, Standifer appears to be quite excited to be welcoming her first child with the troubled Teen Mom OG star and recently participated in a fun summer-themed pregnancy photoshoot with Tennessee-based photographer Chistan C. George.
+Magazine on May 23, Standifer appears to be quite excited to be welcoming her first child with the troubled Teen Mom OG star and recently participated in a fun summer-themed pregnancy photo shoot with Tennessee-based photographer Chistan C. George.

 “Mackenzie and I officially pulled out Juan the Swan and Domingo the flamingo!
 They are now available for Mini Sessions,” George wrote in the caption of one of her photos.